 “Make your masters appear more brilliant than they are and you will attain the heights of power.”

-I was walking from my office to the front desk to pick up a letter when I saw my boss talking with someone I didn’t know.
+I was walking from my office to the front desk to pick up a letter when I saw my boss talking to someone I didn’t know.
 As I walked towards them I noticed that they were both looking at me, I smiled.
 As it turns out, the stranger was a Very Important Person from my company who was in our office to broker a meeting.
-He walked up to me, put his hand on my shoulder, and said “So your Wateef, I’ve heard your name a few times.”
-I smiled as we engaged in a firm handshake and said “All good things I hope!”
+He walked up to me, put his hand on my shoulder, and said: “So you’re Wateef, I’ve heard your name a few times.”
+I smiled as we engaged in a firm handshake and said: “All good things I hope!”